50 Ways to Spend Less & Save More in the New Year

 31) See matinee movies – If you want to check out the latest movies, go to earlier showings for matinee pricing.
 Some theaters offer senior or student discounts on certain days and times.

 32) Use the local library – Borrow books and stream movies from your local library versus buying them.
+Here are 10 things you didn’t know your public library offers.

 33) Shop at thrift stores – Thrift stores and second-hand stores are great places to find used clothing and household items at low prices.
 Sometimes items will still be new with tags on them.
 Check out eBay, Goodwill, Crossroads, Buffalo Exchange, and similar places for deals.